TechyBear404/IfoFix/README.md

 5. Configure your `.env` file with your **database** and **Admin Login** settings.

-6. Generate the Laravel application key:
+6. Generate the Laravel application key and the symbolic link:

     ```bash
     php artisan key:generate
+    php artisan storage:link
     ```

 7. Run the migrations to set up the database tables: